Image Credit: werbeguru

 There are other ways to ensure disabled students get the support they need: podcasts, or better Powerpoint notes, for example.
 It’s fair to say that disability support is one of York’s genuine strengths, but it lags behind the rest of the Russell group pack (even Cardiff) when it comes to lecture capture.

 Departments at this University need to wake up and acknowledge that the system that’s in place is more than just a fad to benefit their lazy pupils.
-The essential solution to the fundamental problem is that York’s hard-of-hearing community simply need the lecture capture policy implemented consistently, and fairly.
+York’s hard-of-hearing community need the lecture capture policy implemented consistently, and fairly.